MiscGuild/bridge/README.md

 Before submitting your changes for review, please ensure:

 -   all code has been thoroughly tested
--   you have followed the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/)
+-   your commit meessages follow the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/)

 ### Issues and Bug Reports